Introduction

 Peppers are commonly grown on black plastic mulch with drip irrigation in the Northeast.
 Planting into raised beds, especially in heavy or poorly drained soils, can also help prevent root rot diseases.
 When transplanting into black plastic mulch, center the transplants in holes to avoid burning stems and damaging or killing seedlings as plastic heats up.
 For best results, 4-8" tall plants should be transplanted on a cloudy, calm day, preferably in the late afternoon.

 Some smaller pepper varieties produce spindly seedlings and plants that are not as sturdy as bell peppers and can lodge much more readily.
-Transplanting the seedling so that the cotyledons are at the soil surface (the root ball will be approximately 2 in. deep) will significantly decrease lodging without adversely affecting yield.
+Transplanting the seedling so that the cotyledons are at the soil surface (the root ball will be approximately 2" deep) will significantly decrease lodging without adversely affecting yield.

 Research in the Northeast has shown that pruning peppers is not profitable.